algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-31_binary_distribution.md

 **Cons**

-- Ability to rely on package manager to handle installation, updates and removal of the binaries
+- Increase complexity of release pipeline as we need to introduce additional steps to build the binaries for different architectures as well as introduce tailored workflows for each package manager
 - PoC tests on building pyinstaller inside QEMU armv7 ubuntu images are proven to be **extremely** slow (up to an hour without cached based docker images).
 Additionally the build process is complicated by the fact that wheels like `cryptography` require `rust` to be installed as part of building the wheel, which increases the build time even further.

 #### Snap